TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 -   `go-chi/chi` is still valuable for complex routing.

-### Application server directory structure
+### Server directory structure

-The goal of this application server directory structure is decoupling with minimum abstraction.
+The goal of this server directory structure is decoupling with minimum abstraction.
 It divides the system into 3 layers, handler, service, and infrastructure.

-Here is an application for user registration, login, and logout.
+Here is a server for user registration, login, and logout.

 ```bash
 cmd/